Englishkaran: Critical reception

 Malini Mannath of Chennai Online wrote, "Let your child pursue his own ambition, don't force yours on him, says the message.
 But in the loosely etched script with its various issues and distractions, it's a diluted, and confused multi-message that reaches the audience".
-P. V. Sathish Kumar of Nowrunning wrote, "Sparky script, great performances, directorial flare, and play's essential revelation makes "Englishkaran" an admirable movie".
+Malathi Rangarajan of The Hindu wrote that the film "has spurts of hilarity Satyaraj style.
+But when Shakti tries to get a little serious and sober the fun wagon derails into clichés and improbabilities".